-From getting a takeaway in a plastic container, to being offered plastic cutlery or plastic straws you will be forever turning down or accidentally using plastic items of some variety.
-You really have to be aware and keep note and ask for alternatives where some might be given.
+From getting a takeaway in a plastic container to being offered plastic cutlery or plastic straws you will be forever turning down or accidentally using plastic items of some variety.
+You really have to be aware and keep notes and ask for alternatives where some might be given.

 You have to be prepared

 Whenever you go shopping you will need containers, totes and cloth bags.
 When you eat out you may want to bring your own metal straw or metal cutlery.
 When you’re at work you may want to bring your own lunch box or reusable bottle/flask.
 If you’re going to live zero-waste you need to be prepared at all times and this does mean filling your bag with heavy items and carrying them around with you from time to time.

 This is just an example of some of my experiences.
 All in all, I’ve really enjoyed the experience of going zero-waste.

 I’ve still got a lot of things I’ve got to cut out and work on but it is a work in progress.

 I’d love to hear about your experiences!